The Daily Agenda for Friday, December 14

 It’s pretty rich that Briggs wanted her to consider gay people “a human being first and a homosexual second,” given that his ballot measure, Proposition 6, would have done precisely the opposite.
 Feinstein ignored Briggs’s advice, and on January 8, 1979, she appointed Harry G. Britt, a former United Methodist minister and “avowed homosexual,” to fill Milk’s vacancy to represent the Castro district.

-Texas Health Department Proposes AIDS Quarantine: 1985.
+Texas Health Department Gives Tentative Approval to AIDS Quarantine: 1985.
 The Texas Board of Health voted 12-5 to give tentative approval for a rule which would allow “incorrigible” people with AIDS to be declared as a public health threat and be placed under quarantee.
 Dr. Robert Bernstein, the state health commissioner, said that the proposed rule could be to ensure the “isolation or separation” of those who refused to curtail their sexual activity or drug use.
 “This does not deal with the average AIDS patient,” he told the press.
 “This is not aimed at a disease.
 It is aimed at individuals who have the disease and might be incorrigible in a public health way.
 Whether we’ll use this, I don’t know.”

 Board member Dr. Barry Cunningham, a Round Rock dentist, was more blunt: “We have a moral obligation to protect the people of Texas agaisnt a disease that is 100 percent fatal.”